solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The cause of this strange concretionary process in oolitic rocks has been put down either to mechanical or to organic agencies, but probably the true explanation is that of physico-chemical action in the solid rock.
 The sequence may have been as follows: soaking of the very porous nummulitic deposits by water and carbonic acid super-saturated with carbonate of lime derived partly from other strata, partly from the stratum about to undergo concretionary change; diminished solvent power followed by concentric deposition round the partly dissolved groups of disk-structures or in the spaces of the median plane of the nummulites.

 Pisolite or Pea-Grit is usually regarded as a sedimentary formation.
 The concretions have a concentric structure.
-The Girvanella-pattern is often present, and sometimes surrounds a Crinoid joint.
+The _Girvanella_-pattern is often present, and sometimes surrounds a Crinoid joint.
 I find abundance of nummulitic structure in sections of this rock.

 Concretions are sometimes of large size as in the cannon-ball bed at Roker.

 Lindstrom describes a bed of "ball-stones" in the upper Silurian of Gotland, some of which are over a yard in diameter.
 He refers to them as corals (_Coenostroma discoideum_), and Nicholson calls them Stromatoporoids.
 Judging from sections named _S. discoidea_ in the Nicholson Collection they are huge concretionary masses of nummulitic limestone.

-Cyclocrinus, _etc._
+_Cyclocrinus_, _etc._

 In Silurian limestones both of the old and new world there are found little stalked spherical or pear-shaped bodies an inch or more in diameter and with a tessellated surface; each tile may have a pattern of spokes radiating from a central knob or circle.
 A vertical section shows a surface layer of small cup-like cavities each closed by its tile or lid; frequently, also, there are lance-shaped rods radiating excentrically from some point to the surface.
 Between the rods there are slender radial spaces ending in a "pore" in the floor of a surface cup.
 At one point on the surface of the fossil there is an appearance of an opening.

 These wonderful and mysterious objects have been a continual source of bewilderment to palaeontologists.

 In 1840 Eichwald described them as Crinoids.
-Since then they have been looked upon as Protozoa, Sponges, Receptaculites, Anthozoa and Calcareous Algae.
+Since then they have been looked upon as Protozoa, Sponges, _Receptaculites_, Anthozoa and Calcareous Algae.
 Dr. E. Stolley, who has done the most thorough work on these and similar Silurian forms, gives over sixty references to literature in his account of the genus.* After many failures, at last light appeared to be thrown on this obscure problem by researches in recent algology.

 *) _Archiv.
 Anthropol.
 Geol.
 Schleswig-Holstein_, 1. p.
 216. 1896.

 Some of the Siphonaceous algae are spherical or pear-shaped, with tessellated calcareous surface, and with a radial arrangement of densely packed branches.
 In 1893 (_Ann.
 Jardin Botan.
 Buitenzorg_, vol. 11.)
-Solms-Laubach described a siphonaceous alga _Bornetella oligospora_, with many apparent resemblances to the Silurian (or Ordovician) fossils. _Bornetella_ (_Neomeris_) _capitata_ Agardh, again, is a stalked spherical form to which Cyclocrinus bears resemblance.
+Solms-Laubach described a siphonaceous alga _Bornetella oligospora_, with many apparent resemblances to the Silurian (or Ordovician) fossils. _Bornetella_ (_Neomeris_) _capitata_ Agardh, again, is a stalked spherical form to which _Cyclocrinus_ bears resemblance.
 Accordingly recent authorities place this and kindred fossils among the calcareous algae.

-Sections of Cyclocrinus from the Ordovician of Estland, East Baltic, show these fossils to be spherical facetted lumps of nummulitic limestone, with the nummulitic structure in continuity throughout the whole mass.
+Sections of _Cyclocrinus_ from the Ordovician of Estland, East Baltic, show these fossils to be spherical facetted lumps of nummulitic limestone, with the nummulitic structure in continuity throughout the whole mass.
 Further, in a large section of a boulder from the same locality (5.
 3960, N.H.M., Coll.
-F. A. Bather) there are many Cyclocrinus sections appearing like circles with merely a rim of cups and without radial rods.
+F. A. Bather) there are many _Cyclocrinus_ sections appearing like circles with merely a rim of cups and without radial rods.

 Sometimes adjoining circles in contact are incomplete, one pressing into the other.
 Sections show the nummulitic structure passing continuously from the circles to the embedding matrix.

-Cyclocrinus is a concretionary lithomorph and owes its structure to the action of physical causes.
-A comparison with other lithomorphs such as Receptaculites, _Parkeria_, Fulwell concretions, _etc._, will, I think, explain the course of "evolution" of this marvellous lithomorph.
+_Cyclocrinus_ is a concretionary lithomorph and owes its structure to the action of physical causes.
+A comparison with other lithomorphs such as _Receptaculites_, _Parkeria_, Fulwell concretions, _etc._, will, I think, explain the course of "evolution" of this marvellous lithomorph.
 In some of the Fulwell concretions, as Mr. G. Abbott has shown, there is an initial stage with pillars radiating from an excentric point.
 Sometimes the densely-packed radial pillars have radial spaces between them, the pillars themselves being as walls to those spaces, so that an appearance of radial tubes arises.
 Further in the apparent course of evolution of certain mince-pie-shaped concretions, Mr. Abbott found that the pillars _disappeared_ and that they were replaced by concentric laminae.
-In Cyclocrinus there are densely-packed lance-shaped rods with fine radial spaces between.
+In _Cyclocrinus_ there are densely-packed lance-shaped rods with fine radial spaces between.
 The ends of the radii surround the ends of the spaces, which are usually hemispherical.
-Sometimes the radial spaces open out gradually as in "Coelosphaeridium," but in Cyclocrinus the spaces open abruptly, by means of a circular pore, into the floor of a hemispherical cup; or rather it should be said that the radial linear spaces expand suddenly into hemispherical spaces.
+Sometimes the radial spaces open out gradually as in "Coelosphaeridium," but in _Cyclocrinus_ the spaces open abruptly, by means of a circular pore, into the floor of a hemispherical cup; or rather it should be said that the radial linear spaces expand suddenly into hemispherical spaces.

 The areas which cover the spaces at the surface become differentiated out as hexagonal lids, on each of which patterns arise.